-Experts are demanding recalls for the diabetes drug metformin after tests found high levels of a toxic cancer-causing chemical called NDMA.
+More than a dozen recalls have been issued for the diabetes drug metformin ER due to high levels of a toxic cancer-causing chemical called NDMA.

 In September 2020, Sun Pharma recalled Riomet ER® (metformin) due to NDMA contamination.
 Riomet ER is a liquid that comes in a 16-oz. round bottle.
 The recall involves Riomet ER (500 mg per 5 mL), Lot #AB06381 and Expiration Date: 10/2021.